p680s/Genetic-Algorithm-for-NP-Complete-Matrix-Domination/README.md

-This is an application of a genetic algorithm metaheuristic, enhanced through collective intelligence by means of the wisdom of crowds, to tackle the NP-complete matrix domination problem (TMDP)
+This is an application of a genetic algorithm metaheuristic to tackle the NP-complete matrix domination problem (TMDP).
+It is enhanced with collective intelligence by means of the wisdom of crowds and features a visual output of the generated matrices.